alisktl/temporal-java-examples/README.md

 - [Hello Await](https://github.com/alisktl/temporal-java-examples/tree/main/core/hello-await) - demonstrates how to use Await statement to wait for a condition.
 - [Parallel Activities](https://github.com/alisktl/temporal-java-examples/tree/main/core/parallel-multiple-activities) - demonstrates how to execute multiple Activities in parallel, asynchronously, and wait for them using `Promise.allOf`.
 - [Async Activity Completion](https://github.com/alisktl/temporal-java-examples/tree/main/core/async-activity-completion) - demonstrates how to complete an Activity Execution asynchronously.
+- [Hello Async Lambda](https://github.com/alisktl/temporal-java-examples/tree/main/core/async-lambda) - demonstrates how to execute part of a Workflow asynchronously in a separate task (thread).